How Investors Can Grab Better Returns for Transportation Using the Zacks ESP Screener

 Most stocks, about 60%, fall into the #3 (Hold) category, and they are expected to perform in-line with the broader market.
 Stocks with a #2 (Buy) and #1 (Strong Buy) rating, or the top 15% and top 5% of stocks, respectively, should outperform the market, with Strong Buy stocks outperforming more than any other rank.

-Now that we understand what the ESP is and how beneficial it can be, let's dive into a stock that currently fits the bill.
-Knight-Swift Transportation Holdings (KNX - Free Report) earns a #3 (Hold) right now and its Most Accurate Estimate sits at $1.09 a share, just 13 days from its upcoming earnings release on October 20, 2021.
+The last thing we will do today, now that we have a grasp on the ESP and how powerful of a tool it can be, is to quickly look at a qualifying stock.
+Ryder (R - Free Report) holds a #2 (Buy) at the moment and its Most Accurate Estimate comes in at $2.37 a share 15 days away from its upcoming earnings release on October 27, 2021.

-By taking the percentage difference between the $1.09 Most Accurate Estimate and the $1.07 Zacks Consensus Estimate, Knight-Swift Transportation Holdings has an Earnings ESP of 2.31%.
-Investors should also know that KNX is just one of a large group of stocks with positive ESPs.
+Ryder's Earnings ESP sits at 12.32%, which, as explained above, is calculated by taking the percentage difference between the $2.37 Most Accurate Estimate and the Zacks Consensus Estimate of $2.11.
+R is also part of a large group of stocks that boast a positive ESP.
 All of these qualifying stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.

 Find Stocks to Buy or Sell Before They're Reported